wasamasa/teapub/README.rst

 ---

-**Q**: When I open an epub file, I see a window with the cover thumnail open.
+**Q**: When I open an epub file, I see a window with the cover thumbnail open.
 Shortly after the viewer quits for no apparent reason.
 What's going on here?

 **A**: This is a focus bug in the webkit egg.
 For yet unknown reasons